j4mie/hotmetal/README.md

         self.assertEqual(children, ["hello world"])
 ```

 Here, a `lambda` is being used to match against each node in the tree, which returns `True` or `False` depending on whether that node should be included in the results.
+When writing the predicate, remember that the `node` argument may be a tree node (a tuple), or a text node (a string), or a function (for nodes that require `context`, see above).

-However, rather than writing the `predicate` function yourself, a selection of functions are provided that address common requirements for finding nodes:
+As an alternative to writing the `predicate` function yourself, a selection of functions are provided that address common requirements for finding nodes:

 ### `hotmetal.utils.find.tag_is(tag)`